Augmented-Health-Lab/ReproGenBG_ML4H/2023Lee_et_al_GlucoseTransformer/README.md

-# Replicate the Model Proposed by Deng et al., 2021
+# Replicate the Model Proposed by Lee et al., 2023

 The replication work followed the paper: S. -M. Lee, D. -Y. Kim and J. Woo, "Glucose Transformer: Forecasting Glucose Level and Events of Hyperglycemia and Hypoglycemia," in IEEE Journal of Biomedical and Health Informatics, vol. 27, no. 3, pp. 1600-1611, March 2023, doi: 10.1109/JBHI.2023.3236822.